Celestechai26/ID_ASG2/README.md

 # **Royal Fitness Website**

-The **Royal Fitness Website** is a dynamic, user-friendly platform designed for people who are looking to build a healthier lifestyle through fitness.
-The website offers a variety of fitness-related services, including different gym plans, workout routines, and personal training options.
-Users can sign up, explore services, and book free classes to start their fitness journey.
+**Royal Fitness** is a fun and easy-to-use website for anyone wanting to get fit and lead a healthier lifestyle.
+On this site, you can find all kinds of fitness services like gym plans, workout routines, and personal training.
+Whether you’re just starting out or already into fitness, you can sign up, check out different services, and even book free classes to kick off your fitness journey!

 ## **Design Process**

-The Royal Fitness Website is designed to cater to individuals who are passionate about fitness and want to achieve specific fitness goals.
-The design focuses on simplicity, user interaction, and a seamless experience for anyone exploring fitness services online.
+When creating **Royal Fitness**, the goal was to make a simple and interactive website that’s perfect for anyone excited about getting fit.
+The design is all about being easy to use and making it simple for users to find what they need—whether it’s choosing a gym plan or learning about different workouts.
+It's designed to give everyone a smooth and hassle-free way to explore fitness services online!

 ### **User Stories**